thunderbird/thunderbird-accounts/README.md

 # Thunderbird Accounts

+> [!IMPORTANT]
-**Note: Thunderbird Accounts is still in active development and is not ready for any active use.**
+> Thunderbird Accounts is still in active development and is not ready for any active use.

 This project uses [uv](https://github.com/astral-sh/uv).